maxKrusz/BrainShare/USERSTORIES.md

 * Ability to add data for users
 * Have a JSON schema for consistency
 * Have user authentication through firebase

+## User Story 6
+USER STORY: AS A RECENT GRADUATE STUDENT, CONNECT WITH MY FRIENDS AND COLLEAGUES AND SHARE INFORMATION

+## Acceptance Criteria
+* Ability to search for users
+* Impliment search add system
+* Share information using links